valentina-mota/next-project-hex-query/README.md

 ### Deployment
 - **WordPress Backend**: Hosted on SiteGround for stability and scalability.
-- **Frontend Deployment**: Managed via Netlify, connected to a GitHub repository with Continuous Integration/Continuous Deployment workflows.
+- **Frontend Deployment**: Managed via [Netlify](https://www.netlify.com/), connected to this GitHub repository with Continuous Integration/Continuous Deployment workflows.

 ### Visual Assets

 The images used in HexQuery were created, generated, and edited using:
 - **Canva**: for layout design and basic image creation.
 - **GIMP**: for advanced photo editing and enhancements.
-- **AI Image Generator**: for generating unique visuals inspired by steampunk and Arcane aesthetics.
+- **AI Image Generator**: for generating unique visuals and characters inspired by steampunk and *Arcane* aesthetics.

 ## Live Demo